Indiana Speech Pathology State License Guide

 Contact Information for SLP State Licensure in Indiana

-For further information on Indiana speech pathology licensure, potential candidates can contact the Indiana Speech-Language Pathology Audiology Board.
+For further information on Indiana speech pathology licensure, potential candidates can contact the Indiana Speech-Language Pathology and Audiology Board (Indiana Professional Licensing Agency – PLA).
 They can learn more about licensing and continuing education hours.

 Indiana SLP Licensing Board Oversight

-Indiana SLP licensing is monitored by the Indiana Speech-Language Pathology Audiology Board.
-Consumers and SLPs can receive help on complaints, regulations and safe practices.
+Indiana SLP licensing is monitored by the Indiana Speech-Language Pathology and Audiology Board (Indiana Professional Licensing Agency – PLA).
+Consumers and SLPs can receive help on complaints, regulations, and safe practices.

 Indiana Speech-Language Hearing Association